NamesAreDifficult/EStoreProject/docs/DesignDoc.md

 ---
 geometry: margin=1in
 ---
-# PROJECT Design Documentation
+# Cow Related Pun Design Documentation

-> _The following template provides the headings for your Design
-> Documentation.
-As you edit each section make sure you remove these
-> commentary 'blockquotes'; the lines that start with a > character
-> and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Cow Related Pun
 * Team members
-  * MEMBER1
-  * MEMBER2
-  * MEMBER3
-  * MEMBER4
+  Brendan Battisti
+  Alice Cauchi
+  Brian McNulty
+  Ryan Wagoner
+  John West

 ## Executive Summary

-This is a summary of the project.
+Our application is an e-store for a butcher that provides a variety of cuts of beef of different grades, as well as the ability to sponsor and reserve different cuts from cows.

 ### Purpose

-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+Our purpose is to facilitate the browsing and purchase of locally sourced beef between a butcher and customers, and to provide the butcher with a portal to create and list items as they become available.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._